|Aktivitets nivå :||Kultur & Tema reiser (standard) - Natur og dyrereiser|

 * 11 nights hotels, 1 night homestay, 1 night houseboat * Travel by private air-conditioned private bus * Group normally 4 to 16, plus leader.
 Min age 16 yrs

 All breakfasts, 1 lunch and 3 dinners included.
 Dinner is included at the homestay, and we also include a dinner and cooking demonstration with a local family in Periyar.
 The houseboat is full board.
 You should allow at least £15 (approx. US$24) per day for lunch and dinner.
 You can eat out very cheaply in India, but if you go to the more expensive restaurants most of the time, you will spend more than the suggested amount.
 In most of the towns there is a good choice of restaurants and a choice between Indian and Western style food.
 If you are a vegetarian, India is probably one of the best destinations to travel to.
 Tea and soft drinks are very cheap.
-Please note that hotels (apart from 5-star hotels) and bars in Kerala are no longer allowed to sell alcohol, it is still possible to buy alcohol in government shops.
+Please note that hotels (apart from 5-star hotels) and bars in Kerala are no longer allowed to sell alcohol, but it is still possible to buy alcohol in government shops.
 Mineral water is available in the bus in 20ltr containers so please bring a bottle with you to refill.
 Please note that service in restaurants can be quite slow.
-All meals are included on the houseboat.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.